World class products and solutions. If you need a quick price, tender or specification review.

 UPS battery testing should form part of an annual preventative maintenance inspection.
 For this a hand-held battery testing device us use dto test each individual battery block and the results recorded and compared to previous readings.
 The results will show which battery blocks may be deteriorating faster than their expected working life and require replacmement.
 For a well maintained battery environment, regular battery testing can also help to extend the life of a battery set by running a healthy battery set for longer than the expected working life.

 For more information on our UPS systems or to arrange a site survey, please contact our projects team.
-We provide a a complete range of single and three phase UPS systems including rack mount and modular.
+We provide a a complete range of single and three phase UPS systems including rack mount and modular solutions to protect mission critical servers and data centers.